-Bureaucracy, as delegated authority, has a role, but can be frustrating to work with.
+Bureaucracy, as delegated authority, has a role, esp wrt removing single points of failure, but can be frustrating to work with.

 Focus & organization